This degree will prepare you for professional or managerial careers, particularly in areas requiring quantitative skills, e.g. forecasting and risk.

 LSE Summer School

 LSE’s Summer School is the most well-established and the largest of its kind in the whole of Europe, with over 80 academically rigorous courses on offer.
 Each year over 6,000 students from 120 nations study at the LSE campus in the heart of Central London.

 Courses are taught by LSE faculty and complement the content of this degree.
-If you complete two Summer School courses you may be able to claim Accreditation of Prior Learning equivalent to one course on the degree.
+If you complete two Summer School courses you may be able to earn credit equivalent to one course on the degree.
 As a student on this programme you will receive a 15% discount on tuition fees to attend the LSE Summer School.

 Full details and how to apply are available on the LSE Summer School website.

 agreed the reality of their programme was what they expected or better.

 were satisfied overall with the quality of the programme.